Beam Software: Shift to consoles and PCs

 In 1987 Nintendo granted a developer's licence for the NES and Beam developed games on that platform for US and Japanese publishers.
 Targeted at an Australian audience, releases such as Aussie Rules Footy and International Cricket for the NES proved successful.
 In 1992 they released the original title Nightshade, a dark superhero comedy game.
 The game was meant to be the first part in a series, but no sequels were ever made; however, it served as the basis for Shadowrun.
 Released in 1993, Shadowrun also used an innovative dialogue system using the acquisition of keywords which could be used in subsequent conversations to initiate new branches in the dialogue tree.
 Also in 1993 they released Baby T-Rex, a Game Boy platform game that the developer actively sought to adapt the game to a number of different licensed properties in different countries around the world including the animated film We're Back! in North America and the puppet character Agro in their home country of Australia.

 In 1997, Beam relaunched the Melbourne House brand, under which they published the PC titles Krush Kill 'n' Destroy (KKND), and the sequels KKND Xtreme and KKND2: Krossfire.
 They released KKND2 in South Korea well before they released it in the American and European markets, and pirated versions of the game were available on the internet before it was available in stores in the U.S. They were the developers of the 32-bit versions of Norse By Norse West: The Return of the Lost Vikings for the Sega Saturn, PlayStation and PC in 1996.
-They also helped produce SNES games such as WCW SuperBrawl Wrestling, Super Smash TV and an updated version of International Cricket titled Super International Cricket.
+They also helped produce Super NES games such as WCW SuperBrawl Wrestling, Super Smash TV and an updated version of International Cricket titled Super International Cricket.
 They ported the Sega Saturn game Bug! to Windows 3.x in August 1996.

 1998 saw a return to RPGs with Alien Earth, again with a dialogue tree format.
 Also in 1998, the studio developed racing games DethKarz and GP 500.

 In 1999 Beam Software was acquired by Infogrames and renamed to Infogrames Melbourne House Pty Ltd.